ikkentim/SampSharp/README.md

   Just ignore this project.
 When i work on features i ofter put code in this project to test them.

-* VBTest

-  This project is a very basic support test for visual basic.
-Personally I'm terrible with VB, but for those who want it; it's there.

 * RiverShell

   One of the example gamemodes provided by SA-MP, converted to C#.
 This is a gamemode I use to check whether all classes and systems are efficient and usefull.
 The code may change when I add features to SampSharp.